rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

 - THAL (3 = normal; 6 = fixed defect; 7 = reversable defect)
 - num ==> TARGET (1 or 0)

 When we look at the head of the data we see some missing values labeled `?`.
 We will try and fix this later.
 We proceed and check the info of the data and see most columns are under dtype `object` instead of `float64`.
-We will also need to fix this later on. (@Rodney - please explain why)
+We will also need to fix this later on.
+This is because a dtype `object` can't be understood by our model.
+As our model only understands numerical values e.g float and integers. (@Rodney - please explain why)

 When we check the unique values of each column,
 ```python